UiFixerX/lenovo-vantage-unofficial-linux/README.md

    cd lenovo-vantage-unofficial-linux
    ```

-2. **Install globally via Makefile:**
+2. **Install globally:**
    ```bash
    sudo make install
    ```
-   *This automatically registers the `lenovo-vantage.service` systemd daemon, enables it, and creates the desktop entries.*
+   *This automatically copies all files to `/usr/lib/vantage/`, registers the `vantageservice.service` systemd service, installs the D-Bus policy, reloads systemd and D-Bus, and creates the desktop entries.
+The installer is universal and works on any Linux distribution.*

 3. **Launch the Application:**
    * Open your application launcher (Super/Windows key) and search for **"Lenovo Vantage"**.